zio/zio-kafka/docs/consumer-tuning.md

 ![](consumer-internals.svg)

-The runloop is at the heart of every zio-kakfa consumer.
+The runloop is at the heart of every zio-kafka consumer.
 It creates a zstream for each partition, eventually this is the zstream your applications consumes from.
 When the zstream starts, and every time the record queue is empty, it sends a request for data to the runloop.
 The request causes the runloop to resume the partition so that the next poll may receive records.